 The theatre was constructed on the site of a coal year owned by C.B.
 Byron & Co. at S. Main Street and Beale Street.
 It was a large parcel of land so the building was not restricted by a lot of surrounding structures.
 Twenty-five gentlemen purchased the land for $75,000.
 The theatre’s final cost was £200.000.

 It was a four-story building faced with Blue Bedford stone from Indiana.
 There was an entrance on S. Main Street and one on Beale Street, but it is not known if there was a colored balcony.
-It seated over 2,000 in comfortable rows.
+It seated 2,100 in comfortable rows and boxes.
 The stage was 50 feet deep, 82 feet wide and 80 feet high.
 Areas were frescoed, gilded, tiled, carpeted, draped and lavishly furnished.
 Both the ladies and gentlemen’s retiring rooms were furnished elegantly.
 The theatre could be lit by both gas and electricity.
 The only interior photos which remain are of the club rooms of the Chickasaw Guards which give an idea of the decor.

 The Grand Opera House featured melodrama, opera, plays and occasional specialty acts.
 Famous actor Otis Skinner played the first season.
 Though, in later years, boxing would be looked upon as second to vaudeville, Jim Corbett sparred with John L. Sullivan during the second season at the Grand Opera House, drawing capacity crowds.